Okavango Delta, BotswanaGo Back

 ability: Minimum riding ability required in mastery of the basic aids, ability to post to the trot for stretches of 10 minutes at a time, to be comfortable at all paces and to be able to gallop out of trouble.
 It is a great advantage if you are a fit and a proficient rider.

-dates: There are 5, 7, 10 night departures available throughout the year.
-Please email us here to request the 2017 departure date list.
+duration: There are 5, 7 and 10 night safaris available throughout the year.
+5-night safaris are Saturday to Thursday or Tuesday to Sunday, 7-night safaris are Saturday to Saturday or Tuesday to Tuesday, and 10-night safaris are Tuesday to Friday.
+Please email us here to request the 2019 departure date list.

 *Single supplement: 50% (only applicable if unwilling to share).

-*The price includes all accommodation, meals, drinks, guiding, riding, game drives, walks and concession fees.
+*The price includes all accommodation, meals, drinks supplied locally, guiding, riding, game drives, walks and mekoro safaris and concession fees.

-*The price does not include flights, transfers to and from the ride and travel insurance.
+*The price does not include flights, travel insurance, transfers to and from the ride and staff gratuities.

 *Prices may be subject to change.